nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ![Screenshots](./screenshots/mgl_cook-torrance_2.png)

-I continue the format presented in the Blinn-Phone demo, where we have global illumination with cast shadows, a series of local point lights, and a flash light modelled as a spot light from the camera direction:
+I continue the format presented in the Blinn-Phone demo, where we have global illumination with cast shadows, a series of local point lights, and a flash light modelled as a spot light from the camera direction.

--   Press `f` to toggle the flash light.

--   Press `F2` to toggle the global light source.

--   Press `F4` to toggle local light sources (two local point lights in the scene, one green and one blue).

--   Press `F5` to toggle local texture blend.

 ![Screenshots](./screenshots/mgl_cook-torrance_3.png)